Lewis A. Wheaton, Ph.D.

 In 2008, Dr. Wheaton joined the School of Applied Physiology at Georgia Tech as an Assistant Professor.
-He became tenured in 2014 and is currently an Associate Professor.
+He became tenured in 2014 and is currently an Associate Professor in Biological Sciences.
 Dr. Wheaton is the Director of the Cognitive Motor Control Laboratory at Georgia Tech, engaged in over $1 million in state and federal research funding focused on understanding aspects of human motor control rehabilitation in aging, stroke and amputation.
 His lab has employed numerous high school, undergraduate, graduate, and post-doctoral fellows.
-He is the course director for 4 courses in the School of Applied Physiology (Human Neuroimaging, Movement Disorders, Human Neuroanatomy, and the History of Neuroscience).
+He is the course director for 4 courses in the School of Biological Sciences (Human Neuroimaging, Movement Disorders, Human Neuroanatomy, and the History of Neuroscience).
 He has Chaired/Co-Chaired 3 international conferences focused on motor control research and clinical outcomes, obtaining funding by federal and private sources.
 His research has yielded several manuscript publications in the field of motor control neuroscience, several focused expert reviews, and numerous conference presentations both in the US and abroad.

 Dr. Wheaton is also an adjunct Associate Professor in the Department of Rehabilitation at Emory School of Medicine and a Member of the Children’s Center for Neurosciences Research at the Emory Children’s Pediatric Research Center.